 Here we present Handel's original aria, scored for voice (Serse) and strings.
 Act 1 Scene 1 begins with Serse singing a few bars of recitative (a form of sung speech used in opera) describing a particular tree.
 This is followed by the aria itself which is not very long and describes the shade offered by the tree (in Italian).
 The basses part should be interpreted as a "basso continuo" and played by basses and/or cellos with a harpsichord (or possibly an organ) improvising chords as per the figured bass.
 In the score, the voice part is shown above the "basses" part, so that the music can be more easily "directed from the keyboard" i.e. the conductor plays the hapsichord part and controls the overall performance.
 For this version we have not used a harpsichord and have replaced the voice with a horn sound for playback purposes.
 Here is the full score and parts for 1st Violins, 2nd Violins, Violas, Voice (Serse) and Basso Continuo.
 The midi and mp3 versions can be downloaded using the links on the left.
 The video below shows the music in a piano roll animation, while below the video you can play the mp3 file and see the music before downloading.

 Here is a video of Handel's Ombra Mai Fu (aria from Serse) score:

 The audio controls below allow you to play the mp3 version of Handel's Ombra Mai Fu (aria from Serse) score or you can download the MP3 file.
-You can also download the midi version of Handel's Ombra Mai Fu (aria from Serse) score or alternatively edit/play the midi file.
+You can also download the midi version of Handel's Ombra Mai Fu (aria from Serse) score.

 The image below is the first page of the sheet music, and here you can download the full sheet music for Handel's Ombra Mai Fu (aria from Serse) score in PDF format.